orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

 ### Create the Node Handler
 1. In `src/node/lib/handlers/api` create a file `fullname.js`.
-    * **Note:** Orizuru uses filenames to match each Avro schema to the corresponding handler.
+    * **Note:** This template app requires filenames to match each Avro schema to the corresponding handler.
 The filenames MUST match in order for the handler to work correctly.
     * Copy/paste the code below into `fullname.js`.
         ````javascript
         'use strict';